cmu-sei/juneberry/docs/overview.md

 [model_configuration_specification.md](specs/model_configuration_specification.md) in the Juneberry documentation directory.

-## Datasets (`data_set` Directory)
+## Data specs (`data_sets` Directory)

-"Datasets" describe where data elements come from and how the data should be labeled.
+"Datasets" describe where data elements come from within the data root and how that data should be labeled.
 Each dataset configuration is defined by a JSON file.
 These configuration files allow you to specify subsets of source directories, how they are ordered, and how the data should be split or transformed (such as image resizing).
-Together, these options construct a unique and traceable data input set which can be referenced by your model and experiment configs.
+Together, these options construct a unique and traceable input dataset which can be referenced by your model and experiment configs.

-All data paths in the JSON file should be relative to a single data root.
-This root is provided to Juneberry via the `juneberry.ini` file or the `-d` command line switch.

 For more details on the structure of dataset configs, refer to [dataset_configuration_specification.md](specs/dataset_configuration_specification.md)